Comai-Lab/kmer-extract-by-trigger-site/README.md

 # kmer-extract-by-trigger-site
-A script for extracting kmers (k base pair sized words) from fastq sequencing files after a specific trigger sequence.
+A script for extracting kmers (k base pair sized words) from fastq sequencing files AFTER a specific trigger sequence.

 Descritpion:
 This program parses through a fastq sequence file, looking for the instance of a defined